Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-excel-r/README.md

 # Relocation Social Insurance Case Study (Excel > R )@ UNSW

----

 ## Executive Summary
 The increasing frequency and severity of climate-related catastrophes have the potential to cause significant consequences to households, both financially and psychologically.
 This report seeks to propose a recommendation for a new social insurance program for Storslysia to mitigate such consequences.
 The key objectives of the social insurance program are first outlined before providing insights on the program design.
 After an outline of the social insurance program, further analysis on the costing of the program is performed, followed by an examination on key assumptions, risks, and limitations of the analysis.
 Based on such investigations, we conclude that the introduction of a social insurance program would be beneficial to Storslysia.

 ## Objectives of Proposed Social Insurance Program

-In line with the required targets set by the task force in Storslysia, the proposed social insurance program has two main objectives:
+In line with the required targets set by the task force in Storslysia, the proposed social insurance program has two main objectives:<br />
-I. To incentivise permanent voluntary relocation for those individuals residing in high and medium risk regions to low-risk regions; and
+I. To incentivise permanent voluntary relocation for those individuals residing in high and medium risk regions to low-risk regions; and<br />
 II.
 To reduce the economic and psychological costs for households from displacement caused by the increasing environmental disasters in Storslysia
 In addition to the above objectives, we further suggest specific key performance indicators (KPIs) to monitor the success of the program.
 These main KPIs include the number of people who have voluntarily relocated from a high-risk region to a low-risk region, the reduction in financial cost caused by the program and surveys to collect feedback from those who have used the program to relocate voluntarily.
 By monitoring such KPIs on a yearly basis in the short term, and on a 5 yearly basis in the long term, the program’s success will be continually monitored, and the program will be adjusted accordingly.